August 21, 2025 (7mo ago) — last updated April 1, 2026 (15d ago)

 Compassion, leadership by example, and integrity.
 This path emphasizes aligning actions with spiritual principles.

-For deeper profiles of each number, see the Life Purpose App’s resources and blog.6
+For deeper profiles and practical exercises, see the Life Purpose App resources and our extended guides on numerology.6

 Why numbers have always held power